Elizabethtown College Produces Most Finnegan Fellows

-While an undergraduate student at Gettysburg College, Professor of Political Science and Department Chair April Kelly-Woessner spent the summer of 1994 in the state capital, researching environmental justice at the Office of Public Liaison at the Department of Environmental Resources (now known as DCNR).
-As part of this paid internship, which also came along with a monetary award, she said she was able to use her “research methods skills to solve a real-world problem in state government.”
-That’s the idea behind the highly competitive fellowship program offered by the James A. Finnegan Fellowship Foundation.
+While an undergraduate student at Gettysburg College, Professor of Political Science and Department Chair, April Kelly spent the summer of 1994 in Harrisburg, researching environmental justice in the Office of Public Liaison at the Department of Environmental Resources (now known as DCNR).
+As part of this paid internship, which coincided with a monetary award, she stated she was able to use her "research methods skills to solve a real-world problem in state government."
+That is the idea behind the highly competitive fellowship program offered by the James A. Finnegan Fellowship Foundation.

 “Proudly providing summer internships for Pennsylvania's future leaders.”

-That’s the tagline for the Foundation, which, since 1960, has provided real-world learning experiences for students, who either attend PA institutions or are residents of the state, in all three branches of state government: executive, judicial and legislative.
-Kelly-Woessner said that these fellowships give students “a new appreciation for the complexities of state government.”
-Another benefit, she said, is that students meet weekly with high-level government officials over lunch.
-“This is a relaxed meeting over lunch, so students really get to engage in meaningful dialog about state politics,” she said.
+The Finnegan Foundation has provided real-world learning experiences for students since 1960, who either attend Pennsylvania institutions or are residents of the state, in all three branches of state government: executive, judicial, and legislative.
+Kelly stated these fellowships give students "a new appreciation for the complexities of state government."
+Another benefit, she stated, is students meet weekly with high-level government officials.
+"This is a relaxed meeting over lunch, so students really get to engage in meaningful dialog about state politics.".

-Takeaways and next steps vary from student to student—some take the path to academia, some go on to law school and others begin a career in public service.
+Future paths vary from student to student—some enter academia, go on to law school, or begin a career in public service.
 Two former Finnegan Fellows went on to become recipients of a Fulbright award.

-She says the Finnegan Fellowship application process is not an easy one.
-Students must complete an original essay, taking a justified stance on a real-world issue posed by the Foundation—complete with research to back up their position.
-Kelly-Woessner said which side a student takes does not matter: the objective research does.
-What’s more is that with the timing of deadlines, this work is usually completed over Winter Break.
+The Finnegan Fellowship application process is not easy.
+Students must complete an original essay, taking a justified stance on a real-world issue posed by the Foundation—complete with objective research substantiating their position.
+In addition, the timing of the application deadline usually falls over Winter Break.

 Recent Award Winners: